LLN273/Genomic_polarization_allotetraploids/README.md

 ## 8. Fourth iteration

 During the fourth iteration, species "10" was used as the reference sequence.
 The polarized allotetraploid pairs again with species "16" (Fig. 4), signaling that the iterative procedure has converged.
-The analysis indicates that the two species closest to the allopolyploid's parental species are species "10" and "16" (from among those included in the analysis).
+The analysis indicates that the two species closest to the allopolyploid's ancient parental species are species "10" and "16" (from among those included in the analysis).

 <img src="https://raw.githubusercontent.com/LLN273/Genomic_polarization_allotetraploids/main/aux/Fig_4_tutorial.png" width="1000" />